 This alters how bright the game world is.
 Most autoexecs I’ve seen have it set to between 1.6 and 2.1.
 Useful for picking enemies out of darker corners, like dust_2 tunnels.

 Tells your computer how to deal with CSGO.
-Do not change this from “-1” unless you know what you’re doing more than I do.
+Don’t change this from “-1” unless you know what you’re doing more than we do.